joshhigg/syntax-social/README.md

 1. **Create an Account**
     - Click on the "Sign Up" button to create your Social Syntax account.
     - Fill in the required information and choose a secure password.
-    - Verify your email address to activate your account.

 2. **Explore Topics**
     - Browse through a variety of coding and technology topics to find what interests you.